metrasynth/SunVOSC/docs/internals.rst

 Internal pattern
 ================

--   SunVox maintains a single internal pattern that is used for playback of notes using the ``sv_send_event`` API call.
+-   SunVox DLL maintains a single internal pattern that is used for playback of notes using the ``sv_send_event`` API call.

 -   It contains 16 tracks.